 Along with vegetables, at Luna Bleu we have raised beef cattle, pigs, and chickens.
 In 2020 our daughter Shona took over the raising of our beef cattle and pigs to start her own farm Flying Dog Farm, but we continue to raise broiler chickens and laying hens.

 The livestock play an important role in cycling and recycling nutrients, eating insects, mowing grass, and tilling the soil, contributing the health of our soil and farm.

-All of our animals are certified organic, just like everything else on the farm.
-This means our animals are raised on certified organic feed (hay, pasture, grain and cull vegetables from the farm); they are never given any antibiotics or growth hormones; no herbicides, pesticides, or synthetic fertilizers are used on their pastures, and they always have access to the sun and fresh air outside (in the summer they are on pasture 24/7).
-Our meat and eggs are all certified organic.
+Our chickens are certified organic, just like everything else on the farm.
+This means they are raised on certified organic feed (hay, pasture, grain and cull vegetables from the farm); they are never given any antibiotics or growth hormones; no herbicides, pesticides, or synthetic fertilizers are used on their pastures, and they always have access to the sun and fresh air outside (in the summer they are on pasture 24/7).

 Our poultry is all organic and raised on pasture and fallow vegetable fields.
 The chickens help us to improve our field and pasture fertility, and the bugs, worms, and grass they eat foraging makes healthy and happy birds.
 In addition to the foraging, we feed our chickens organic grain.

 We get our day-old chicks in the mail and provide them with a warm, dry place for their first few weeks.
 As soon as they are hearty enough, we put them out on pasture in movable pens.

 When they get a little bigger we put a flexi-net fence around them and open the pen doors so they can go in and out and have plenty of room to explore and forage.
 The electrified fence also helps to keep predators out and the chickens away from growing gardens.